iYadavVaibhav/iyadavvaibhav.github.io/_posts/2019-05-25-statistics-probability-notes.md

 **Complement of an event** A (denoted A’).
 All events that are not part of event A. For eg, all days from 2018 that are not in January.

-**Mutually Exclusive** have no intersection outcomes.
-They cannot occur simultaneously.
+**Mutually Exclusive** events cannot occur simultaneously.
+They have no intersection outcomes.
+Also called **Disjoint Sets**.
 For eg, A = day in Jan, B = day in Feb.
 A and B cannot occur simultaneously.
+In this, P(A1 U A2 U A3...) = P(A1) + P(A2) + P(A3)...

 **Collectively Exhaustive Events** are those in which:
 - One of the event must occur
 - The set of events covers the entire sample space

-For eg, A = Weekday; B = Weekend; C = January; D = Spring;

-Events A, B, C and D are collectively exhaustive (but not mutually exclusive – a weekday can be in January or in Spring).
+- For eg, A = Weekday; B = Weekend; C = January; D = Spring; Events A, B, C and D are collectively exhaustive (but not mutually exclusive – a weekday can be in January or in Spring).

 Events A and B are collectively exhaustive and also mutually exclusive.

+**Independent Events** are those which are not dependent on each other.
+That is, occurrence of one does not affect occurrence of another event.

+**Note:** All mutually exclusive events are dependent but not all dependent events are mutually exclusive.

 ## Addition Rule
 Addition rule of probability.